voscarmv/lemonade_stand/README.md

 # Why not just use ChainLink?

 Too expensive.
-This project seeks to empower developers and users by taking it away from centralized services, and distributing it to their homes and offices.
-After all, distribution one of the cornerstones of cryptocurrency.
+This project seeks to empower developers and users by taking power away from centralized services, and distributing it to their homes and offices.
+After all, distribution is of the cornerstones of cryptocurrency!

 # Usage